Putnam-Lab/Titrator/Protocols/Titrator_Protocol.md

     1. While the samples are running on the titrator, you will measure salinity of each sample from the original sample vial.
     2. Calibrate the conductivity meter (Orion Star) using a 2 point calibration.
-    3. Measure the salinity of every sample and write down the value in a csv file.
+    3. Measure the salinity of every sample and write down the value in the csv file you will make below.
+For CRMs, the salinity corresponds to its batch number, for junks just use salinity of 35.

 8. <a name="Data_Analysis"></a> **Data_Analysis**